 - The orchestra pit, where world-class musicians perform.

-Guided tours are available in English and last 45-60 minutes.
+You can find English tours that last for about 45 – 60 minutes.
 Tickets can be booked online or purchased on-site.

 The Influence of the Opera House on Hungarian Music Culture